QuantEcon/lecture-source-jl/source/rst/tools_and_techniques/iterative_methods_sparsity.rst

 Introduction to Preconditioning
 --------------------------------

-If you tell a numerical analyst you are using direct methods, their first question may be “which factorization?” - but if you tell them you are using an iterative method, they may ask "which preconditioner?".
+If you tell a numerical analyst that you are using direct methods, their first question may be, “which factorization?”
+But if you tell them you are using an iterative method, they may ask "which preconditioner?".

-As discussed at the beginning of the lecture, the spectral properties of matrices determine the rate of convergence of iterative matrices.
-In particular, ill-conditioned matrices can converge slowly with iterative methods for the same reasons that naive value-function iteration will converge slowly if the discount rate is close to ``1``.
+As discussed at the beginning of the lecture, the spectral properties of matrices determine the rate of convergence of iterative methods.
+In particular, ill-conditioned matrices can converge slowly with iterative methods, for the same reasons that naive value-function iteration will converge slowly if the discount rate is close to ``1``.

-Preconditioning solves this issue by adjusting the spectral properties of the matrix, at the cost of some extra computational operations.
+Preconditioning solves this problem by adjusting the spectral properties of the matrix, at the cost of some extra computational operations.

 To see an example of a right-preconditioner, consider a matrix :math:`P` which has a convenient and numerically stable inverse.
-Then,
+Then

 .. math::